 Christocentric Hermeneutics Allegedly Undermines OT Authority: Controversial heading?
 Yeah, well, that is similar to the actual title of the session: “Too much ‘Jesus’?
 The Christocentric Hermenuetic and the Undermining of OT Authority,” by Richard Schultz of Wheaton College.
 Such a provocative title drew a crowd, so I unfortunately had to stand outside the door and strain to hear what he was saying.

-Obviously, Schulz is a Christian and wasn’t saying that we should jettison Jesus completely from the OT, but he objected to reading Jesus into many OT texts that may not have actually say anything about Christ.
+Obviously, Schulz is a Christian and wasn’t saying that we should jettison Jesus completely from the OT, but he objected to reading Jesus into many OT texts that may not actually say anything about Christ.
 He targeted two very different groups who share this tendency: Progressive Christians and Neo-Calvinists.
 Progressive Christians use Jesus as their hermeneutical key and then tend to reject interpretations of the OT that they feel contradict the character of God revealed in Christ, such as teachings of the severity of God’s wrath.
 Neo-Calvinists often criticize preachers who don’t make every passage about Jesus for “moralizing” the text and not being Gospel-centered (Schulz specifically mentioned figures like Al Mohler and Daniel Akin).
 However, Schulz argued that the correct position is to read the OT faithfully in its context and allow it to teach the full measure of God’s truth, including moral instruction and descriptions of God’s character.
 To do otherwise is to miss out on important teachings and doctrines of the OT, so both camps are simply not reading the OT well.

 I think his basic point is sound, and it’s a similar criticism I have made against popular Reformed preachers like Chandler and Driscoll and the whole “preach Jesus in every text” movement.
 However, I think we have to wrestle with how the NT writers actually used the OT as well, which was clearly in a way that pointed to Christ even if the immediate context of their references does not make that obvious.
 I’m pretty sure this came up too in his lecture, but I cannot remember what he said about it (in my defense, I could barely hear from outside).